-Students use the engineering design process beginning with the development of a comprehensive design brief that has a focus on a problem, need or opportunity.
-They synthesise responses to the brief by engaging in a range of activities that include: detailed research of similar existing engineered products; construction materials and components; sketching, drawing and notating concepts; analysing and justifying the choice of the most promising of these for production as a prototype or working model.
+Students use the engineering design process, beginning with developing a comprehensive design brief that focuses on a problem, need or opportunity.
+They synthesise responses to the brief by engaging in a range of activities that include detailed research of similar existing engineered products; construction materials and components; sketching, drawing and notating concepts; analysing and justifying the choice of the most promising of these for production as a prototype or working model.
 Students refine their understanding and skills of the engineering design process, undertaking tasks to produce, test and evaluate the product.

 In this unit, students consider and analyse the stages within the life cycle of engineering products.
-Students develop and demonstrate an understanding of the impacts on society, business and the environment that occur during the life cycle of engineered products.
+They develop and demonstrate an understanding of the impacts on society, business, and the environment that occur during this cycle.

-Students continue to refine their understanding and skills of the engineering design process, undertaking tasks to produce, test and evaluate the product.
-Core and specialist area theory continues to be studied to forge greater understanding of the scientific, mathematical and technical concepts that explain how engineered products function.
+Students continue to refine their understanding and skills of the engineering design process, undertaking tasks to produce, test, and evaluate the product.
+Core and specialist area theory continue to be studied to understand better the scientific, mathematical, and technical concepts that explain how engineered products function.

-Paired unit combination - ATEST
+Paired unit combination - ATEST.
+Two semester units running concurrently.

-Assessment types for both units:

 Design 30%

 Production 30%

 Response (Examination) 40%